Dr. Parvin Adeli

-Sam is responsible for REACH legislation updates and manages research programmes on nickel carcinogenicity and epidemiology within the NiPERA team and leads regulatory efforts on nickel cancer classifications.
-Sam authors regulatory position papers and assists with other human health research programmes.
+Sam manages research programmes on nickel genotoxicity and carcinogenicity within the NiPERA team and leads regulatory efforts on nickel cancer classifications.
+Sam authors regulatory position papers and collaborates with colleagues on other human health research programmes.

-Prior to joining NiPERA in 2017, Samuel was a postdoctoral research associate at both Baylor College of Medicine, Texas and Iowa State University, Iowa.
+Prior to joining NiPERA in 2017, Sam was a postdoctoral research associate at Baylor College of Medicine, Texas and at Iowa State University, Iowa.

-A Ghanaian national, Samuel holds a Bachelor’s degree in Biochemistry from the University of Ghana, a PhD in Toxicology from Iowa State University and a PhD in Life and Health Sciences from François Rabelais University in Tours, France.
+A naturalized US citizen from Ghana, Samuel holds a Bachelor’s degree in Biochemistry from the University of Ghana, a PhD in Toxicology from Iowa State University, Iowa, USA and a PhD in Life and Health Sciences from François Rabelais University in Tours, France.
 Sam is a board certified Toxicologist and a member of the Society of Toxicology, the American Society for Pharmacology and Experimental Therapeutics and the American Association for the Advancement of Science.
 He is also a member of the National Register of Italian Certified Toxicologists and a European Registered Toxicologist.
 Sam is based in the Durham office.

 MANAGER, PUBLIC POLICY & SUSTAINABILITY

 David is responsible for developing, managing and executing the Nickel Institute’s Health and Environment Public Policy programme for China.
 The programme goal is to ensure that regulations relating to nickel and nickel compounds are based on sound scientific concepts and that appropriate guidelines are developed for metals.

 Before joining the Nickel Institute in 2017, David accumulated a wealth of experience in public affairs at the Chinese operations of Oshkosh-JLG, DuPont Pioneer, Caterpillar, the National Energy Association and the State Administration of Work Safety China.